 Mahonia Gardens – The Stand

 Mahonia Gardens, located in Sisters, Oregon, is a one-acre market garden committed to cultivating high-quality produce.
 Serving the communities of Sisters and Bend, the farm relies on manual labor to establish and maintain beds.
-Although the farm is not certified organic, they prioritize using eco-friendly practices, and refraining from using harmful chemicals such as pesticides, herbicides, and chemical fertilizers in their production.
+Although the farm is not certified organic, it prioritizes eco-friendly practices and refrains from using harmful chemicals such as pesticides, herbicides, and chemical fertilizers in its production.

 Bend Farmers Markets

-The seasonality of farmers markets in Bend, Oregon may be limited, but they never disappoint.
-In Central Oregon, our limited growing season means that local farmers have a small window to sell the produce for which they work tirelessly to grow.
+The seasonality of farmers markets in Bend, Oregon, may be limited, but they never disappoint.
+In Central Oregon, our narrow growing season means that local farmers have a small window to sell the produce for which they work tirelessly to grow.

-Now more than ever, it is our duty to support the people who put food on our respective tables.
-Connecting with our local farmers not only deepens our connection to our food, but deepens the relationships within our community.
-Now, go out and support our Bend and Central Oregon farmers markets!
+Now more than ever, it is our duty to support the people who put food on our tables.
+Connecting with our local farmers not only deepens our connection to our food but also deepens the relationships within our community.
+Now, go out and support our Bend and Central Oregon farmers markets in 2024!